henryle-n/Extract-Transform-Load/README.md

 ## Other Considerations with SQL Alchemy
-* Program was built with an option to ask user to select how much data need to be loaded to prevent program from crashing on slower computing devices
+* Program was built with an option to let user to select amount of data to load.
+This helps prevent program from crashing on slower computing devices

 <p align="center">
   <img src="https://github.com/henryle-n/Extract-Transform-Load-DB/blob/hle/Pictures/user_input_jpnb.gif" alt="error" max-height="50%" max-width="50%">